PRC Verification: How to Request Verification

 Do I need to have my PRC certification apostilled?

 If you are using your PRC certification for international purposes (overseas employment, immigration, foreign licensing), you will most likely need to have it apostilled by the Department of Foreign Affairs (DFA).
-The Philippines is a member of the Apostille Convention, so DFA-apostilled documents are recognized in all member countries.
-The apostille fee is ₱100 per document at DFA.
-After receiving your PRC certification, proceed to the nearest DFA office for apostille processing.
+The Philippines joined the Apostille Convention in 2019, so DFA-apostilled documents are recognized in all member countries.
+The DFA authentication fee is ₱200 (regular) or ₱400 (expedited) per document.
+After receiving your PRC certification, proceed to the nearest DFA Consular Office accepting authentication applications.

 Can I request multiple copies of my certification?